 Rolled oats: 1 cup

 Mini chocolate chips: 1/4 cup

 Sea salt: a pinch

 In a large bowl, add all the ingredients mentioned above.

 Now using wooden spoon stir all the ingredients together until well combined.

 Line the baking sheet with parchment paper.
-Take small handful of mixture, roll them into small 1 to 2 inch size balls and place them on the baking sheet.
+Take a small handful of the mixture, roll them into small 1 to 2-inch size balls and place them on the baking sheet.

 Refrigerate the bites for 30 minutes or until solid.
 Healthy no bake cookie bites are ready to enjoy.

 Once chilled, store cookie bites in an airtight jar or zip-lock bag.